Notions of rank and independence in countably categorical theories: Introduction

+We then consider the effects of assuming geometric elimination of imaginaries (Definition~\ref{definition of geometric elimination of hyperimaginaries}) in the context studied here, where geometric elimination of imaginaries is a consequence of the perhaps more familiar concept of weak elimination of imaginaries \cite{HHM, Hod, NW, Con}.
+It will be shown that if the $\omega$-categorical theory has geometric elimination of imaginaries, then the hierarchy of $n$-independence notions, for $n < \omega$, collapses to the bottom level, that is for all $n < \omega$, $A, B, C \subseteq M\meq$, $A \underset{C}{\indn} B$ if and only if $A \underset{C}{\indo} B$.

-We then elaborate on the mentioned results by showing that if the $\omega$-categorical theory $T$ has ``soft'' elimination of imaginaries (Definition~\ref{definition of soft elimination of hyperimaginaries}), which is a consequence of the more familiar concept of weak elimination of imaginaries \cite{HHM, Hod, NW, Con}, and, for any $\mcM \models T$ and $C \subseteq M\meq$, algebraic closure using parameters from $C$ restricted to elements of $M$ (i.e ``real'' elements) that have 0-rank 1 over $C$ has the exchange property, then $T$ is superrosy with finite $U^{\text{\rm \th}}$-rank; this is Theorem~\ref{concluding that T is superrosy} below.
-It follows that if $T$ is $\omega$-categorical with weak elimination of imaginaries, $\mcM \models T$ and, for any $C \subseteq M\meq$ the algebraic closure restricted to elements of $M$ that have 0-rank 1 over $C$ is {\em trivial} (Definition~\ref{definition of trivial acl up to n}), then $T$ is superrosy with finite $U^{\text{\rm \th}}$-rank.
+We use this to show that if the $\omega$-categorical theory $T$ has geometric elimination of imaginaries and, for any $\mcM \models T$ and $C \subseteq M\meq$, algebraic closure using parameters from $C$ restricted to elements of $M$ (i.e ``real'' elements) that have 0-rank 1 over $C$ has the exchange property, then $T$ is superrosy with finite $U^{\text{\rm \th}}$-rank; this is Theorem~\ref{concluding that T is superrosy} below.
+Hence Theorems~\ref{the assumption implies that T is rosy} and~\ref{concluding that T is superrosy} are generalizations, in the context of $\omega$-categorical theories, of the result that if a theory has geometric elimination of imaginaries and algebraic closure on all real elements (not just those of $0$-rank 1 over some set) has the exchange property, then the theory is superrosy with $U^{\text{\rm \th}}$-rank 1 (this is \cite[Theorem~4.12]{EO} where the authors also contribute the result to Gagelman \cite{Gag} and Adler).